allenai/genesys/README.md

 ```
 Hint: use ```bash scripts/setup.sh -d``` to prepare datasets only

-Note: You need to install exec_utils in some way; You may need to manually install some dependencies if they are missing during runtime, the requirements.txt is self-conflict a little bit.
+Note: You need to install exec_utils in some way; You may need to manually install some dependencies if they are missing during runtime, then go back to install requirements.txt, the requirements.txt is self-conflict a little bit.

 3. Export the environment variables and API keys